New York Biltmore Hotel: Architecture

 The Biltmore Hotel was designed by the architectural firm of Warren and Wetmore, which also helped design the adjoining Grand Central Terminal, in the Italian Renaissance Revival style.
 The building had either 23, 25, or 26 above-ground stories.
 In addition, the hotel had two basement levels, although the site extended five stories underground.
 According to plans filed by Warren and Wetmore, the hotel building was 305 ft tall.
-About 12000 ST of structural steel were used in the hotel's construction, along with 5,000 barrels of Portland cement.
+About 12,000 ST of structural steel were used in the hotel's construction, along with 5,000 barrels of Portland cement.

 The Biltmore occupied the entire city block bounded by Madison Avenue to the west, 44th Street to the north, Vanderbilt Avenue to the east, and 43rd Street to the south, measuring 200 by 215 ft.
 The hotel replaced a four-story post office and ticket office operated by the New York Central Railroad, which was demolished at the beginning of 1912.

 Form and facade

 The hotel had a facade of granite, limestone, brick, and terracotta.
 Although the hotel's main entrance was on 43rd Street, it also had two entrances on Vanderbilt Avenue, which led to different corridors for men and women.
 The hotel's lowest four stories occupied the entire site.
-Above the fourth story, the hotel was shaped like a "U", with a light court on Madison Avenue surrounded by hotel rooms to the north, east, and south.
+Above the fourth story, the hotel was shaped like a "U", with a light court on Vanderbilt Avenue surrounded by hotel rooms to the north, west, and south.
 The base was primarily clad in granite.
 The stories above the base were primarily clad in brick and limestone.
 The stories directly above the base contained a limestone facade, while the main shaft of the building consisted of a brick facade.
 The facade used approximately four million pieces of common brick and two million pieces of gray brick.

 The building contained 3000 ST of gray architectural terracotta, which one contemporary trade journal described as being one of the largest such terracotta contracts at the time.
 Above the 21st story, the crown was clad entirely with terracotta and was designed in the Federal style.
 On all four primary elevations of the facade, there were pilasters and fluted columns extending from the 21st to 23rd stories.
 Above these columns and pilasters was an arched frieze with ornate spandrel panels.